The bottom line on fake reviews: They’re more trouble than they’re worth.

 - Disclose everything.
 If you’re signing people up for anything, let them know all of the stipulations beforehand so they can make an informed decision.
 If you’re billing people monthly, let them know.
 If you paid for your testimonials and reviews, put it out there.
 The FTC is serious about disclosures.
 As such, it’s a good idea to cozy up with the Dot Com Disclosures to make sure you’re operating on the right side of the marketing law.
 Questions?
 Get advice from an online marketing attorney.

 - Fake news and review sites – that don’t feature clear and conspicuous disclosures – are against the law.
 And the FTC is on the lookout for marketers still using fake news sites.
-If you don’t want to end up in a tangle with the quasi-feds, don’t use them.
+If you don’t want to end up in a legal tangle, don’t use them.

 If Nevada’s defamation bill SB444 passes, it’ll be easier for businesses to protect their online reputations.